Salemlumos/Salemlumos/README.md

 ### Igor | Fullstack Developer

 Hello everyone!
-I'm Igor, a passionate full-stack developer with expertise in React, JavaScript,node and TypeScript.
+I'm Igor, a passionate fullstack developer with expertise in React, JavaScript,node and TypeScript.
 I thrive on creating robust and efficient web applications that combine seamless user experiences with powerful functionality.
 Let's dive into my skills and experience! 💻🚀

 ## Technical Skills
 - Front-end Development 📔